Update on the treatment of FIP with antiviral drugs in 2025 (Bova)

 Gunn-Moore added that further work is planned to confirm the case for their direct transmission.

-"We are currently carrying out experiments to sequence the virus from feces, because we need to sequence the virus and prove that it is the same sequence as in the blood," she explained.
+"We are currently conducting experiments to sequence the virus from feces because we need to sequence the virus and prove that it is the same sequence as in the blood," she explained.

 dr. Brian Murphy, a veterinary pathologist and FIP researcher at the University of California, Davis, School of Veterinary Medicine, said the recombinant feline and canine coronavirus described in the Cyprus paper had been identified before, including by a team at Washington State University's School of Veterinary Medicine.
 Medicine in the 1970s.

-"This is a replication of that virus, but it's a highly virulent form of the virus," Murphy said based on the evidence so far.
+"This is a replication of this virus, but it's a highly virulent form of the virus," Murphy said of the evidence so far.
 He welcomes the scientists' plans for further genetic analysis and suggests further investigation.

-"Sequencing an enteric corona or a virus coming from the gut alone is conclusive, but it's not proof," he said.
-"It wouldn't be a bad experiment to take fecal material containing the virus from the gut, infect cats with it, and then, when they get sick, save those cats with antiviral treatment.
+“Sequencing an enteric corona or a virus that comes from the gut is compelling, but it’s not proof,” he said.
+“It wouldn’t be a bad experiment to take fecal material containing the virus that comes from the gut, infect cats with it, and then when they get sick, save those cats with antiviral treatment.
 That would be good evidence of transmission of a virulent form of the virus.”

-Murphy admitted that this kind of test on companion animals is essentially banned in Europe and would likely be very controversial.
-"I think most people will probably disagree with me," he said.
-"However, I think it can be done ethically because we have high-quality, highly effective drugs."
+Murphy acknowledged that this kind of testing on companion animals is essentially banned in Europe and would likely be very controversial.
+“I think most people probably wouldn’t agree with me,” he said.
+“But I think it can be done ethically because we have high-quality, highly effective drugs.”

 Dr. Maria Lyraki, an internal medicine specialist in Athens, Greece, who coordinates treatment protocols with veterinarians in Cyprus and is an author of the paper, said Murphy is right that the experiment would be proof, although some of the infected cats may not get sick if they develop an adequate immune response.